Illd/ofxReprojection/README.md

 Toolkit for dynamic projection mapping using a depth cam and projector.

 The depth cam (e.g. the Kinect camera for XBox) will give you a 3D image of the world.
 The projector outputs a 2D image onto the 3D world.
 By finding a tranformation from the 3D point from the camera to the 2D points on the projector, we can analyze the world and project color back onto it.
 This is done by a camera/projector calibration where a chessboard (or other automatically recognizable shape) is projected onto the world, and then filmed by the depth camera.

 By using computer vision methods (provided by the [OpenCV](http://opencv.org/) 2 library), we can automatically identify the chessboard pattern on the camera image.

 ![](/screenshots/opencvChessboardImage.jpg)

-We now have a set of points in the camera's 3D space and a set of corresponding points in the projector's 2D space (the coordinates of the chessboard we drew using the projector).
+As the depth cam gives a third corrdinate for each (x,y) point, we now have a set of points in the camera's 3D space and a set of corresponding points in the projector's 2D space (the coordinates of the chessboard we drew using the projector).
 This can be used to estimate a transformation from the higher dimensional space to the lower (3D to 2D).
 We assume that the transformation is [affine](http://en.wikipedia.org/wiki/Affine_transformation), i.e. that it is linear in [homogenous coordinates](http://en.wikipedia.org/wiki/Homogeneous_coordinates).

 The approximate transformation is found by using a [least squares fit](http://en.wikipedia.org/wiki/Least_squares) to a 4x3 matrix.
 The [Levenberg–Marquardt algorithm](http://en.wikipedia.org/wiki/Levenberg%E2%80%93Marquardt_algorithm)
 (as implemented in the [lmfit](http://apps.jcns.fz-juelich.de/doku/sc/lmfit) C library) is used to solve the regression .